-Payments made by certain other people and organizations also count toward your out-of-pocket costs.
+Payments made by certain other people and organizations also count toward your out-ofpocket costs.
 For example, payments made by an AIDS drug assistance program, the Indian Health Service, and most charities count toward your out-of-pocket costs.

-4. Check the reports we send you.
+4. Check the EOBs we send you.

-When you get an Explanation of Benefits in the mail, please make sure it is complete and correct.
-If you think something is wrong or missing from the report, or if you have any questions, please call Member Services.
-Be sure to keep these reports.
+When you get an EOB in the mail, please make sure it is complete and correct.
+If you think something is wrong or missing or if you have any questions, please call Member Services.
+Instead of receiving a paper EOB in the mail, you now have the option of receiving an electronic EOB (eEOB).
+You may request the eEOB by visiting www.expressscripts.com.
+If you choose to opt-in, you will receive an email when your eEOB is ready to view, print or download.
+The eEOBs are also referred to as paperless EOBs.
+These eEOBs are exact copies (images) of printed EOBs.
+Be sure to keep these EOBs.
 They are an important record of your drug expenses.